Robert-Clark-1990/MS4_RCD/README.md

 **Products**

-- forms.py
+- `forms.py`

    E303	7	1	too many blank lines (3)

+   To fix: removed additional line

-- widgets.py
+- `widgets.py`

    E501	9	80	line too long (87 > 79 characters)

+   To fix: as this is a template name and cannot be broken down, it has been left as is.

    W292	9	88	no newline at end of file

+   To fix: added additional line

 **Profiles**

-- forms.py
+- `forms.py`

    W391	47	1	blank line at end of file

+   To fix: removed additional line

 **Testimonials**